Associate in Science | SC Program: AS.1490

 Units 2

-This is an advanced pipe welding class with emphasis on ASME and AWS Qualification.
-Course instruction includes welding codes, pipe classification, and identification.
-Completion of the class does not guarantee qualification unless welding procedure qualification tests are passed.
-A portion of this course may be offered in a distance education format.
+An advanced pipe welding class with emphasis on ASME, AWS, or API certification.
+Course instruction includes welding codes, pipe classification and identification.
+Completion of the class does not guarantee certification unless welding procedure qualification tests are passed.
+Note: This course may be repeated one time for a total of two enrollments since the course content varies and skills are enhanced by supervised repetition and practice.

 Apply Now